Children's Readings

 Reader 2:

 The Kingdom of God is like this story.
 One day a farmer spread seeds on the ground.
 Over time, the farmer slept at night and got up to work during the day.
 But the seed he sowed sprouted and grew tall in a way he didn't understand.
 The earth produces plants in its own way.
-First, there is a blade of grain, then an ear of grain appears and, finally, the crop produces a full head of gran.
+First, there is a blade of grain, then an ear of grain appears and, finally, the crop produces a full head of grain.
 When the grain is ripe, the farmer sends out workers to cut down the crops because the harvest is ready."

 Reader 1: